lunarphp/lunar/docs/src/getcandy/currencies.md

 ## Overview

-Currencies allow you to charge different amounts reletive to the currency you're targeting.
+Currencies allow you to charge different amounts relative to the currency you're targeting.

 ## Creating a currency